Kasui92/omarell/README.md

 For complete documentation of the core features, visit the [official Omakub manual](https://manuals.omamix.org/1/read).

-For Omarell-specific features, consult the [WIKI](https://github.com/Kasui92/omarell/wiki).
+For Omarell-specific features, consult the [Omarell manual](https://manuals.omakasui.org/omarell).

 ## License